biemond/biemond-oradb/README.md

 - epp templating instead of erb you have to use the latest 3.x version of this oradb module

-Latest puppet 4 version (It cannot be used with puppet 3) is located at [puppet4_3_data branch](https://github.com/biemond/biemond-oradb/tree/puppet4_3_data) and uses the latest features of puppet 4 like
-- Strong data typing
-- Internal hiera module data

 created by Edwin Biemond [biemond.blogspot.com](http://biemond.blogspot.com) [Github homepage](https://github.com/biemond/puppet)